-The current project's report will be issued in Fall 2017.
-Meanwhile, the project has identified and analyzed the 16 largest federal programs with distributions guided in whole or part by data derived from the Decennial Census.
-Findings from this initial analysis follow.
+As an initial step, the project has identified and analyzed 16 large federal programs with distributions guided in whole or part by data derived from the Decennial Census.
+Findings from this analysis follow.

-Finding 1: In Fiscal Year (FY) 2015, the 50 states plus the District of Columbia received \$589.7 billion from the 16 largest Census-guided programs.
-(See table on p.
-4.)
+Finding 1: In Fiscal Year (FY) 2015, the 50 states plus the District of Columbia received \$589.7 billion from 16 large Census-guided programs.
+(See Table 1.)
 Eight programs are sponsored by the Department of Health and Human Services, three by the Department of Agriculture, two by the Department of Education, two by the Department of Housing and Urban Development, and one by the Department of Transportation.
-All but one of these programs (Highway Planning and Construction) serves populations with particular characteristics deemed in need, including low-income households, senior citizens, and children with special needs.
+All but one of these programs (Highway Planning and Construction) serve populations with characteristics deemed in need, including low-income households, senior citizens, and children with special needs.

 In FY2015, 12 grant-making programs distributed \$427.7 billion, primarily to state governments (which received \$401.4 billion through nine programs).
-The four remaining programs provided \$162.0 billion in direct payments to individuals.
+The four remaining programs provided \$162.0 billion as direct payments to individuals.

-The 12 grant-making programs funded 68.5 percent of all federal grants in FY2015.5 The nine programs making grants to states provided 70.1 percent of all federal grants to states in FY2015.6
+The 12 grant-making programs funded 68.5 percent of all federal grants in FY2015.5 The nine programs making grants to states provided 70.1 percent of all federal grants to states.6

 The project website offers 52 geographic tables showing obligations by program-for the U.S., each state, and the District of Columbia.
+(For totals by state, see Table 2.)
 Sixteen tables, one for each of program, with distributions by state, are provided as well.
 A note accompanying each program table discusses if and how the geographic distribution of program funds is associated with the 2010 Census count.

-4 The 16 programs were identified through a review of the technical documentation for the 2010 report and data provided by FedSpending.org, managed by the Project on Government Oversight (POGO).
-The 16 largest programs in the 2010 analysis accounted for 87.0 percent of the \$446.7 billion total.
-Forthcoming research may identify additional large Census-guided programs.
+4 The 16 programs were identified through a review of the technical documentation for the 2010 Brookings report and data from FedSpending.org, which is managed by the Project on Government Oversight (POGO).
+Future research will identify additional Census-guided programs, some of which may be of a size similar to those listed in this report.